Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** CI/CD with GitHub Actions
 **💬 Quote of the Day:** "The mark of your ignorance is the depth of your belief in injustice and tragedy.
 What the caterpillar calls the end of the world, the Master calls the butterfly." — Richard Bach

+## 📅 2025-06-30
+**🧠 Learning Topic:** Prompt Engineering
+**💬 Quote of the Day:** "There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen." — Wayne Dyer